 There were 55 deaths from novel Coronavirus in the UK by the end of yesterday.
 I’m getting a little bit more anxious as each day passes.
 I’ve been staying at home since 11th March due to a cough (which l’ve had for several weeks).
 I don’t feel unwell, but l can’t shift this cough which is unusual as l rarely get respiratory issues like coughs and colds.
 I’m worried about how this is going to affect Dan’s college course as well.

 Wednesday 18th March – 104 deaths

-Today the Government announced that nurseries, schools, colleges and universities close indefinitely on Friday.
+Today the Government announced that nurseries, schools, colleges, and universities close indefinitely on Friday.
 This means that thousands of children will not be able to take their GCSEs and A Levels this summer.
-The disappointment, frustration and anger is rampaging all over FB from the #classof2020.
+The disappointment, frustration, and anger is rampaging all over FB from the #classof2020.
 Completely understandable but exams ARE NOT the be all and end all.
-The exam boards will figure out how to manage it and try to minimise any negative impact to students’ future options.
+The exam boards will figure out how to manage it and try to minimise any negative impact on students’ future options.

 Thursday 19th March – 144 deaths